Laravel 9 - Send SMS using Vonage/Nexmo

 Route::get('/sms', [SmsController::class, 'sms']);

-Step # 7 : Define the keys in .env file.
+Step # 7 : Add your Vonage API keys to the .env file.

 VONAGE_API_KEY=your_api_key